A stealth puzzle game that lets you rewire its levels to trick people.

 By Tom Francis.
 Uses Adaptive Images by Matt Wilcox.

-I just finished Gunpoint’s third patch yesterday, and a lot of what I need to do next requires someone to help with Game Maker Studio / Mac / Linux porting (more on that at the end).
+I just finished Gunpoint’s third patch yesterday, and a lot of what I need to do next requires outside help.
 So perhaps I can finally take a minute to tell you how it all went?

 About 1 minute and 4 seconds after Gunpoint became available for pre-order on the evening of Monday the 27th of May, it had recouped its development costs.
-This was not entirely surprising, since the only direct development cost was buying Game Maker 8 for $30 three years ago.
+This was not entirely crazy, since the only actual development cost was buying Game Maker 8 for $30 three years ago.

 The surprising bit happened next.